 Surface of Revolution Calculator

-How to Use
+How to Use This Surface of Revolution Calculator

 Use standard JavaScript-style math expressions because the script evaluates the function in the browser with access to the Math library.
-For example, expressions such as sin(x), 1 + x*x, sqrt(4 - x*x), and exp(x) are appropriate.
+Expressions such as sin(x), 1 + x*x, sqrt(4 - x*x), and exp(x) are appropriate.
 If you want powers, use JavaScript syntax such as x**2 when supported, or simply write x*x.
 If the expression cannot be evaluated, the calculator will report that the function expression is invalid.

 As a quick checklist, enter the function carefully, confirm the interval, and keep your units consistent.
 If is measured in meters and is also in meters, then the resulting surface area is in square meters.
 The calculator does not attach units automatically, so the interpretation depends on the units used in your model.